janmariu/ais/README.md

 An example client using live data from the Norwegian coastal administration is included.

-Currently supports message types: 1,2,3 - Position Report Class A, 5 - Static and Voyage Related Data.
+Currently supports message types: 1,2,3 - Position Report Class A,4 - Base Station Report, 5 - Static and Voyage Related Data.
 Pull requests for other types are welcome.

 ## Usage
 AIS is a two-layer protocol.
 The outer layer is a NMEA message with an armoured string payload.